Swapnajoy/Mini_Transfomer_Project/README.md

 # 📌 Overview
-Study different model architectures for processing sequential data and compare their results.
-The models are coded from scratch using PyTorch.
+This project explores the architecture, training and inference of large language models from scratch using PyTorch.
+It also focusses on the LSTM architecture from the pre-transfomre era for comparison.
+The following have been covered:
+Encoder-only models (e.g., BERT-style)

+Decoder-only models (e.g., GPT-style)

+Full Seq2Seq models (Transformer-based translation)

+Baseline RNN model using LSTMs

 Document the observations during: